 If you are permitted to take your exam in the library and you elect to do so, please remember that the normal activities of patrons and staff will continue as usual.
 Do not expect or request complete silence.

-If you feel ill before the exam, contact Dean Roberts immediately.
+If you feel ill before the exam, contact Dean Shepherd immediately.
 Once you begin an exam, it is difficult to accommodate your health condition.
-However, if you become ill during the exam, contact Gloria Todd or Dean Roberts immediately.
+However, if you become ill during the exam, contact Gloria Todd or Dean Shepherd immediately.

-If you are unable to take your exams due to an unforeseen emergency or health issue, contact Dean Roberts to arrange a make-up date.
-Typically, students must make-up an exam at the earliest practicable time and within 5 weeks of the orginially scheduled exam date.
+If you are unable to take your exams due to an unforeseen emergency or health issue, contact Dean Shepherd to arrange a make-up date.
+Typically, students must make-up an exam at the earliest practicable time and within 5 weeks of the originally scheduled exam date.
 If the disabling condition continues past the fifth week, the student shall take the exam as soon as reasonably practicable following the termination of the disability, but in no event later than the end of the exam period for the succeeding fall or spring term.
 If the disability continues beyond that period, the student shall receive a withdraw for all courses for which an exam was not taken.